upmedic/upmedic-sdk/README.md

 `npm install upmedic-sdk`

-# Getting started
+# Getting started - first plugin

-Let's create your first plugin using upmedic-sdk.
+Let's create your first Plugin using upmedic-sdk.
 This will be a simple BMI calculator.
 When doctor fills in weight and height of a patient, it will automatically output value of BMI = weight[kg]/height[m]^2

 Let's assume you have a template